Don't let your plants go hungry

-Nitrogen helps plants make the proteins they need to produce new tissues.
+- Nitrogen is the base of all cells, proteins, and chlorophylls.
+It helps plants make the proteins they need to produce new tissues and promotes lots of vegetative growth.
 In nature, nitrogen is often in short supply so plants have evolved to take up as much nitrogen as possible, even if it means not taking up other necessary elements.
 If too much nitrogen is available, the plant may grow abundant foliage but not produce fruit or flowers.
-Growth may actually be stunted because the plant isn't absorbing enough of the other elements it needs.

-Finally, there are eight elements that plants need in tiny amounts.
-These are called micronutrients and include boron, copper and iron.
-Healthy soil that is high in organic matter usually contains adequate amounts of each of these micronutrients.
+Finally, there are seven elements that plants need in tiny amounts.
+Healthy soil that is high in organic matter usually contains adequate amounts of each of these micronutrients:

 Do plants really care where they get their nutrients?
 Yes, because organic and synthetic fertilizers provide nutrients in different ways.
 Organic fertilizers are made from naturally occurring mineral deposits and organic material, such as bone or plant meal or composted manure.
 Synthetic fertilizers are made by chemically processing raw materials.

 In general, the nutrients in organic fertilizers are not water-soluble and are released to the plants slowly over a period of months or even years.
 For this reason, organic fertilizers are best applied in the fall so the nutrients will be available in the spring.
 These organic fertilizers stimulate beneficial soil microorganisms and improve the structure of the soil.
 Soil microbes play an important role in converting organic fertilizers into soluble nutrients that can be absorbed by your plants.
 In most cases, organic fertilizers and compost will provide all the secondary and micronutrients your plants need.